jsalignon/cactus/docs/1_Intro/Quick_start.md

 kill_nextflow_processes
 ```

 Then, one can inspect/grep the nf_log.txt file to go to the folder that we want to inspect in more details.
-Once in the appropriate folder, the following function can be used to open a shell with the container in the same settings as in Cactus and displaying the set of commands that were ran (in the .command.sh file):
+Once in the appropriate folder, the following function can be used, if one uses singularity, to open a shell with the container in the same settings as in Cactus and displaying the set of commands that were ran (in the .command.sh file):

 ```
 load_singularity_container() {